-Maintaining status quo under Alternative 1 (No Action) would not be expected to have negative effects on fishermen or communities, although this alternative would likely not result in any benefits expected from removing species under Alternatives 2-5.
-As noted above, black snapper is included in the Deepwater Complex and removal from the FMU (Alternative 2) would result in a lower Deepwater Complex ACL.
-Change to a multi-species ACL may have some negative effects on commercial fishermen and recreational fishing opportunities if access to other species in the complex becomes limited due to a lower ACL.
-However the difference in the ACL under Alternative 2 would be minimal (Table S-3) and would not be expected to affect fishermen targeting other species in the Deepwater Complex.
-This would be similar to expected effects on fishermen under Alternatives 3 and 4 in that removal of dog snapper and mahogany snapper, both included in the Snappers Complex, would result in a small change in the Snappers Complex ACL (Table S-4) and likely have minimal effects on fishermen targeting other species in the snapper complex.
+Maintaining status quo under Alternative 1 (No Action) would not be expected to have negative effects on fishermen or communities, although this alternative would likely not result in any benefits expected from removing species under Preferred Alternatives 2-5.
+As noted above, black snapper is included in the Deepwater Complex and removal from the FMU (Preferred Alternative 2) would result in a lower Deepwater Complex ACL.
+Changing a multi-species ACL may have some negative effects on commercial fishermen and recreational fishing opportunities if access to other species in the complex becomes limited due to a lower ACL.
+However the difference in the ACL under Preferred Alternative 2 would be minimal (Table 3) and would not be expected to affect fishermen targeting other species in the Deepwater Complex.
+This would be similar to expected effects on fishermen under Preferred Alternative 3 and Preferred Alternative 4 in that removal of dog snapper and mahogany snapper, both included in the Snappers Complex, would result in a small change in the Snappers Complex ACL

+(Table 4) and likely have minimal effects on fishermen targeting other species in the Snappers Complex.

-Because schoolmaster was designated as an ecosystem component species in the Comprehensive ACL Amendment (SAFMC 2011c) and landings are low, Alternative 5 is not expected to have negative or positive effects on fishermen and communities.
+Because schoolmaster was designated as an ecosystem component species in the Comprehensive ACL Amendment (SAFMC 2011c) and landings are low, Preferred Alternative 5 is not expected to have negative or positive effects on fishermen and communities.